- Get Started

 Marketplace Recipe: Restaurant-Delivery Example

-By following this example, you’ll have a restaurant-delivery platform with the following features:
+In this guide, you'll customize Medusa to build a restaurant-delivery platform with the following features:

-- Multiple restaurants with their own admin users and products.
+- Manage restaurants, each having admin users and products.

-- Drivers that handle the delivery of orders from restaurants to customers.
+- Manage drivers and allow them to handle the delivery of orders from restaurants to customers.

-- Delivery handling, from the restaurant accepting the order to the driver delivering the order to the customer.
+- Real-time delivery handling and tracking, from the restaurant accepting the order to the driver delivering the order to the customer.

 Medusa creates commerce features in modules.
 For example, product features and data models are created in the Product Module.